MP: Row erupts after Kamal Nath attends Sikh religious event | Politics

 - India

-A row erupted over the presence of Congress leader Kamal Nath at a Sikh religious event in Indore where kirtan singer Manpreet Singh Kanpuri apparently referred to the 1984 anti-Sikh riots after Nath left the venue and slammed organisers.
+The presence of Congress leader Kamal Nath at a Sikh religious event in Indore has led to controversy with kirtan singer Manpreet Singh Kanpuri lashing out at the organisers for inviting him.

+A group of people from the community, led by a local BJP leader, also `purified' the venue on Tuesday by sprinkling holy water.

-A video surfaced on social media showing furious Kanpuri expressing displeasure over organisers felicitating political leaders at the religious programme.
+A video surfaced on social media on Wednesday showing a furious Kanpuri expressing anger over the organisers felicitating political leaders at the religious programme.

-He made an oblique reference to the anti-Sikh riots that broke out after the assassination of then Prime Minister Indira Gandhi.
-Kanpuri did not name Kamal Nath directly.
-The incident occurred on Tuesday at a religious event organised on the occasion of Guru Nanak Jayanti.
-Nath, who heads the Madhya Pradesh unit of Congress, former BJP MP Krishnamurari Moghe and others attended the event organised at Khalsa College.
-According to eyewitnesses, organisers handed mementoes to these politicians which delayed the kirtan (devotional song) program by at least 30 minutes.
+He also made an oblique reference to the anti-Sikh riots that broke out after the assassination of then Prime Minister Indira Gandhi in 1984.
+Kanpuri, however, did not name Kamal Nath directly.
+The event had been organised on the occasion of Guru Nanak Jayanti on Tuesday.

-After Nath left the venue, Kanpuri lashed out at the organisers from the stage.
+Nath, who heads the Madhya Pradesh unit of Congress, former BJP MP Krishnamurari Moghe and others attended the event at Khalsa College.
+Eyewitnesses said that organisers handed mementoes to the political leaders, which delayed the kirtan (devotional songs) program.
+After Nath left the venue, Kanpuri lashed out at the organisers from the stage and referred to the anti-Sikh riots.

-''What principles are you talking about?
-You were burned by putting tyres.
-Yet you don't mend ways.
-What kind of politics do you want to do?''
-Kanpuri said in Punjabi.
-He pacified the members of the audience who were shouting religious slogans. ''They do not have a conscience,'' he said.

-The kirtan singer said he will not visit Indore again.
-Notably, the Delhi High Court in January had asked a Special Investigation Team to file a status report on a plea seeking action against Congress leader Kamal Nath for his alleged role in a case relating to the 1984 anti-Sikh riots.
+The Delhi High Court in January had asked a Special Investigation Team to file a status report on a plea seeking action against Kamal Nath for his alleged role in a case related to the 1984 anti-Sikh riots.
+Nath has denied the allegations against him.

-Meanwhile, state Home Minister and Bharatiya Janata Party (BJP) leader Narottam Mishra termed the incident ''shameful and extremely sad''.
-“Just as demonic forces used to obstruct yagnas of sages and seers in ancient times, more or less the same behaviour was seen in the Indore programme.
-What else can be expected from the accused involved in the 1984 genocide?'' he asked.
+On Wednesday, Madhya Pradesh Home Minister and Bharatiya Janata Party (BJP) leader Narottam Mishra termed the incident ''shameful and extremely sad''.

 He termed the BJP's allegations against Kamal Nath regarding the anti-Sikh riots ''completely baseless''.

-''After these riots, Kamal Nath has won Lok Sabha elections five times.
-This is a big proof and rebuttal of Narottam Mishra's allegations against Kamal Nath,” added Mishra.
-He said every Indian has the right to offer prayers before Guru Nanak and the local Sikh community had not objected to Nath attending this program.
+''After the riots, Kamal Nath has won Lok Sabha elections five times,'' he said, adding that the local Sikh community had not objected to Nath attending the program.
+A group of people from the Sikh community protested against the invitation to Kamal Nath for the religious event.

+The protesters said they `purified' the venue on Tuesday by sprinkling holy water and milk from the Darbar Sahib Gurdwara in Amritsar.

+Local BJP leader Rishi Singh Khanuja, who led the protesters, said they were angry that Nath was invited to the program.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)